 Claus Møller met one of pioneers in the topic of Emotional Intelligence, Reuven Bar-On, in Chicago at the first international Conference of Emotional Intelligence in the Workplace in September 1999.
 More than just a simple encounter between two people, this was the beginning of a conceptual merger that led to a co-operation on a book which details ways of applying emotional intelligence in the workplace and which launched Claus Møller’s concept of Organisational EI.

 Reuven Bar-On was internationally recognized as one of the pioneers and leading researchers within the field of emotional intelligence.
-He has a colorful multi-national and cross-cultural background which has had a strong influence on his contribution to the field of psychology in general and emotional intelligence in particular.
+He has a colourful multi-national and cross-cultural background which has had a strong influence on his contribution to the field of psychology in general and emotional intelligence in particular.
 Since 1980, he has been working on his concept and he coined the term “EQ” (“Emotional Quotient”) to describe his approach to assessing this construct.
 He also published the first test of emotional intelligence and co-edited the Handbook of Emotional Intelligence.
 Reuven Bar-On has focused most of his attention on ways of defining, measuring and applying emotional intelligence on the individual level.

 As founder, owner and chairman of one of the world’s largest corporate training and soft consulting companies, Claus Møller had more than 30 years of experience in improving organisational effectiveness.
 He had been a pioneer in the area of leadership, service and quality management, time management and personal development.

 He had developed groundbreaking concepts like: